Ria-Thomas/DeviationFinder/README.md

 ```
 At this point, the web interface should be up and running, and you should be able to see the dashboard at the indicated hyperlink.

-**Note** :
+### Miscellaneous
+To test the code related to feature engineering using TSFRESH, please execute the .ipynb file in 'Feature Engineering' folder.

 To test individual machine learning models, please follow the below steps in the folder Machine Learning.
+The models are already trained and saved in the folder 'Models'.
 - For LSTM Autoencoders, ANN Autoencoders, Standard Anomaly Detection and Isolation Forest, please execute the corresponding .ipynb files
 - For Kmeans, please execute the below command
 ```